ralphtandetzky/num-quaternion/docs/research.md

 The `hypot` function does not provide this nice effect.

-One final remark on accuracy: In the column `1.0` the measurements look very close putting aside the `micromath` accuracy.
-However, the differences are not due to statistical noise here.
+One final remark on accuracy: In the column `1.0` the measurements look very close, putting aside the `micromath` accuracy.
+However, the differences are _not_ due to statistical noise here.
 The number of measurements is large enough to guarantee that even the last displayed digits of the rms error are accurate.
 We can see there that in that range,

 * `num_quaternion::Q32::norm`,
+* `num_quaternion::Q32::fast_norm`,
-* `num_quaternion::Q32::fast_norm`, and
+* `nalgebra::geometry::Quaternion::norm`, and
-* `nalgebra::geometry::Quaternion::norm`
+* `Eigen::Quaternionf::norm`

 produce exactly the same result which is the best result of the investigated algorithms.
 This is because in that range, they use exactly the same